First 6 jurors are chosen for Trump's hush money criminal trial; 12 more still needed

 Several would-be jurors told the judge they believed they could decide the case fairly, no matter their feelings about Trump or his policies as president.

 Trump looked on in the courtroom as his lawyers urged the judge to remove one potential juror for a social media post she made after his 2020 election loss.
-Trump at one point spoke loudly and gestured while the judge questioned the woman, causing the judge to admonish the former president.
+The judge admonished Trump at one point after he spoke loudly and gestured while the judge questioned the woman about her post.

 “I don’t know what he was uttering, but it was audible and he was gesturing.
 And he was speaking in the direction of the juror,” Judge Juan Merchan said.
 "I won’t tolerate that.
 I will not tolerate any jurors being intimidated in this courtroom.”